Carlo von Tiedemann

-Carlo von Tiedemann (born 20 October 1943, in Stargard, Pommern) is a German television presenter.
+Carlo von Tiedemann (20 October 1943 – 8 June 2025) was a German journalist and television presenter.

-Life
+Life and career

+Carlo von Tiedemann was born to Lieutenant General Carl von Tiedemann (1878–1979) and Fides von Tiedemann, née von Kleist (1910–1980).
+He started to work for Axel-Springer-Verlag and as a journalist for Cuxhavener Allgemeinen and Hamburger Abendblatt.

-Since 1971 Tiedemann has worked as a television and radio presenter for German broadcaster NDR.
+From 1971 onwards, Tiedemann worked as a television and radio presenter for German broadcaster NDR.
 From 1980 to 1988 Tiedemann was married for the first time.
-Tiedemann has been in his second marriage since 2012.
-He has four children.
-Tiedemann lives in Quickborn and Hamburg.
+Tiedemann was in his second marriage since 2012.
+He had four children.

+Tiedemann lived in Quickborn and Hamburg, where he died on 8 June 2025, at the age of 81.